Student Counselling Video

 What is Counselling?

-The primary purpose of the Student Counselling Service is to support students coping with difficult emotions in their lives within and outside Imperial College.
+The primary purpose of the Student Counselling Service is to support students who are coping with difficult emotions in their lives, both within and outside Imperial College.

-There are times in everyone’s lives when we experience difficulties we cannot sort out on our own.
-At these times people close to us can often provide the help we need.
+There are times in everyone’s life when we experience difficulties we cannot resolve on our own.
+At these times, people close to us can often provide the help we need.
 However, some concerns may feel too difficult, embarrassing or painful to share with friends, family or tutors.
-It is then advisable to seek help, in order to avoid things getting worse and a growing feeling of isolation and hopelessness.
+It is then advisable to seek help.

 Helplines and Crisis Support Abroad